+Prior to discussing how to calculate beta in excel, lets define it.
 Beta is a measure of a stock’s volatility in relation to the overall market.

-Formula to calculate beta in excel.
+Formula to Calculate Beta in Excel.

-- Download the historical prices for the stock and the benchmark index.
+- Download historical security prices for the comparison benchmark.

 β = Covar(rs , rm)/Var rm